saafontes/saafontes/README.md

 :books:   I like to study new techs and opportunities
-:heart:   I'm interested in technology and security.
+</br>:heart:   I'm interested in technology and security.
-:milky_way:   Take a look at my Linkedin profile: https://www.linkedin.com/in/saafontes
+</br>:milky_way:   Take a look at my Linkedin profile: https://www.linkedin.com/in/saafontes

 - Thanks for visiting.